This post was created in partnership with Stonyfield. All opinions are our own.

 - Fancy noodles: this isn’t immunity boosting, but honestly using a different shape and size of noodles than the standard elbows helps us slow down and enjoy eat bite instead of shoveling the mac and cheese into our mouths, which makes us eat less overall.
 (Anyone agree?)

-You may be wondering, how does this mac and cheese taste?
+You may be wondering, how does this turmeric mac and cheese taste?
 Though there’s lot of good stuff in it, we made sure to keep it spot-on delicious.
 The flavor is nuanced with a bit of Parmesan cheese and fresh garlic, which makes it taste a bit more grown up–but still tasty enough for kids!

 PRO TIP: Isn’t eating leftover refrigerated mac and cheese the worst?
 We found a great way to reheat it so it tastes like new!
-To reheat the mac and cheese, place it in a skillet, add a splash of milk, and stir until creamy.
+To reheat this turmeric mac and cheese, place it in a skillet, add a splash of milk, and stir until creamy.
 (The ratio is about 1 cup noodles to 1 tablespoon milk.)

 Last thing: which pic of Larson with his Yo Baby yogurt face do you like best?
 This photo contest is also running on Instagram Stories today so you can vote there, or in the comments below.
 We can’t decide which is our favorite.
 Do you like Photo A, B or C?